-Churchill – war leader, benevolent imperialist, big spender, serious gambler, risk-taker, debtor, tax avoider.
+Continuing the Churchill theme – war leader, benevolent imperialist, big spender, serious gambler, risk-taker, debtor, tax avoider.
 The many layers of this fascinating personality that spawned a thousand biographies, a giant who dwarfs the minnow leaders of today.

-These were just some of the revealing insights to be gained at the weekend’s highly entertaining Literary Festival in Lavenham in Suffolk.
+These were just some of the revealing insights to be gained at a highly entertaining Literary Festival in Lavenham, Suffolk.
 The Churchill discussion featured biographers David Lough (the money) and Laurence James (the empire).
 Better than any TV programme.

 Some great warm-ups: Clare Mulley’s intriguing researches into two leading women aviators who flew for Hitler.
-Not just flyers but engineers and daredevil test pilots (like flying into barrage balloon cables with razor-cutting tips to their wings).
-One a Nazi, the other half Jewish who used her fame to protect her family.
-A fascinating look at the other side of the divide that coincides with the death last week of Joy Lofthouse, the last of Britain’s female ferry pilots.
+Not just flyers but engineers and daredevil test pilots – like flying into barrage balloon cables with razor-cutting tips to their wings.
+You couldn’t make it up!

 CLASH OF STORIES, CLASH OF HISTORY

-Robert Harris is making a big publicity splash with the launch of his novel on Munich and the pre-war Appeasement crisis.
-He has a great fanfare on the Tube and on the radio – but my novel MUNICH The Man Who Said No! is already out there on Amazon.
+Robert Harris made a huge publicity splash with the launch of his novel on Munich and the pre-war Appeasement crisis.
+But I’m glad to say my novel MUNICH The Man Who Said No! was already out there on Amazon.

 Britain 2019: An assassin stalks the Prime Minister about to sign the final Brexit deal.
 The country lurches from crisis to crisis as deadline midnight approaches on March 31st.
 Meanwhile journalist Harry Topp is chasing a spy at the heart of government… blissfully unaware he has a cuckoo in his nest.